willforsyth/willforsyth.github.io/dev/_posts/2017-03-20-step1-how-to-launch-a-product.md

 description: |
  Step 1 in the journey.
 UX research to get a MVP up as early as possible.
 ---
 If your not up to speed read this [how the journey started](/ux/2017/03/17/how-not-to-launch-a-product.html) first.
-This is step one in creating a MVP and getting some real data.
+This is step 1 in my process of creating a MVP with the only objective to test the market, get some genuine user data.
+To allow the idea to go full steam ahead, pivot or ditch.

 This step is about basing most of my decisions on assumptions.
 I can then get a MVP out there ASAP to test.
 Ideally I would carry out usability testing on a story board or click through prototype at the end of this research phase.